Caguana Ceremonial Ball Courts Site: Designations

-The Institute of Puerto Rican Culture manages the site as a park under the name Caguana Indigenous Ceremonial Center (Parque Ceremonial Indígena de Caguana).
+The Institute of Puerto Rican Culture still manages the site as a park under the name Caguana Indigenous Ceremonial Center (Parque Ceremonial Indígena de Caguana).
 The National Park Service has placed it on the National Register of Historic Places, and designated it as a National Historic Landmark (under the name Caguana Site).
 It was listed on the National Register in 1992 and designated a U.S. National Historic Landmark in 1993.
+It was also listed on the Puerto Rico Register of Historic Sites and Zones in 2001.

 The park also includes a small museum containing Taíno artifacts, archaeological exhibits and a small botanical garden featuring some of the plants the Taínos harvested for food such as sweet potatoes, cassava, corn, and yautía.
 Many of the trees used by the Taínos to construct their homes (bohíos), such as mahogany and ceiba can also be seen throughout the park.

-Also the site has been included in the UNESCO Astronomy World Heritage List.